silinternational/idp-profile-ui/README.md

 # Build for deployment

+## Step 1 – Environment variables

+Copy `.env.dist` to `env.local` and update the relevant values, e.g., a UI deployment would only require the UI-related variables be presented and populated.

+## Step 2 – Customizations

+The following files can/should be replaced before running the build.

+* `public/app-id.json`
+* `public/favicon.ico`
+* `src/assets/logo.png`

+## Step 3 – Build for deployment

+`make dist` can be used in a docker environment, otherwise the following steps can be used in a node environment:

+1. `npm install` will install dependencies
-1.  `make dist` will produce the production-ready app in the project root's `dist` folder.
+1. `npm run build` will produce the production-ready app in the project root's `dist` folder.
+1. The contents of `dist` can then be deployed.